mozilla-services/userplex/Readme.md

 ### Notifications

-Userplex provides a simple way for modules to send notifications to their users when accounts are created and deleted.
+Userplex provides a simple way for modules to send notifications to their users when accounts are created, deleted, or reset.

 Modules only need to send a notification in a channel provided by the main userplex program, and don't need to know how to speak SMTP or other notification